 TICH finds extensive limitations in existing sources of data on homeless populations.
 In the past, the Council in conjunction with TDHCA, discussed plans to establish an information database to support more sophisticated evaluation of current and future needs.
 A key component in this effort would be the development of a data warehouse.
 The proposed system would integrate data from the state's eleven independent Homeless Management Information System (HMIS) implementations.
 HMIS gathers client-level data from persons served in homeless assistance programs in CoC jurisdictions.
 Its use is widespread because HMIS allows homeless service providers to better coordinate an effective homeless crisis response system because programs receiving some federal and state funding are required to use it.
-The data warehouse would have had the ability to match records in HMIS across all eleven CoCs in Texas and to connect to existing data in agencies' administrative datasets for cross-systems analysis.
+The data warehouse would have the ability to match records in HMIS across all eleven CoCs in Texas and to connect to existing data in agencies' administrative datasets for cross-systems analysis.

 TDHCA had previously identified funding for this effort in 2013 and the legislature approved use of the funds for a homeless data warehouse activity; however, there were concerns among the CoC members regarding which entity would own the data, so the project never entered the implementation phase and funding was reprogrammed elsewhere.
-Representatives from the Texas CoCs remain interested in the concept of a data warehouse and this item remains of interest to the TICH.
-Implementation of a data warehouse may occur if:
+Representatives from the Texas CoCs remained interested in the concept of a data warehouse and reconvened in October 2019 to establish the Texas Homeless Data Sharing Network, which will share data among 9 of the 11 CoCs (see next section for more information).
+The Texas Homeless Data Sharing Network addresses the requirements set forth by the CoCs with regard to the oversight and structure of a shared data warehouse:

-- A non-governmental entity with strong ties to Texas CoCs and its communities leads the effort; - Resources are made available through public and/or private sources that would allow expenses of constructing a system capable of integrating large, diverse data sets such as those in question; and - Official agreements are structured between each participating entity that establish equity among all and that preserves client and Contributing HMIS Organization (CHOs) information security and anonymity.
+- A non-governmental entity with strong ties to Texas CoCs and its communities should lead the effort; - Resources are made available through public and/or private sources that allow expenses of constructing a system capable of integrating large, diverse data sets such as those in question; and; - Official agreements are structured between each participating entity to establish equity among all and preserve client and Contributing HMIS Organization (CHOs) information security and anonymity.